darealshinji/debian-packaging/video/ffmpeg-git/README.md

 FFmpeg
 ======

-Create a Debian package of the latest FFmpeg snapshot with latest libx264, libx265, libkvazaar and libfdk-aac enabled. libaacplus will also be enabled as encoder.
+Create a Debian package of the latest FFmpeg snapshot with latest libx264, libx265 and libfdk-aac enabled.

 The package will NOT conflict with or overwrite your distribution's libav libraries.